Genivia/ugrep/README.md

     ugrep -Rl 'xyz' --include-dir='/foo*'

-To recursively list files in the current directory, `docs`, and `docs/latest`, but not below, that contain `xyz`:
+To recursively list files in the working directory, `docs`, and `docs/latest`, but not below, that contain `xyz`:

     ugrep -sl 'xyz' * docs/* docs/latest/*